Spectiv (SIG) Price Hits $0.0001 on Top Exchanges

 Buying and Selling Spectiv

-It is usually not presently possible to purchase alternative cryptocurrencies such as Spectiv directly using U.S. dollars.
-Investors seeking to acquire Spectiv should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Spectiv using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Spectiv directly using U.S. dollars.
+Investors seeking to trade Spectiv should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Spectiv using one of the aforementioned exchanges.

 Receive News & Updates for Spectiv Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Spectiv and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.